List of He-Man and the Masters of the Universe characters: He-Ro

 He-Ro was the most powerful wizard in the universe and a heroic cosmic warrior.
 He was the protagonist of the "Powers of Grayskull" prequel that was never released.
 He led the forces of Eternia against the forces of King Hiss and the Snake Men.

 His alter ego in "The Powers of Grayskull" line was going to be a young man named Gray, mirroring the Adam/He-Man dual identity.
 Uttering the magic words "By the power of good, I strive for peace!" would transform Gray into He-Ro.

-According to his 2009 action figures' packaging biography, his real name is Ro and he was infected with a techno-organic virus by the Horde Supreme during an epic battle and sent through a vortex to the magic planet of Eternia, where he was healed by Eldor.
+According to his 2009 packaging biography, his real name is Ro and he was infected with a techno-organic virus by the Horde Supreme during an epic battle and sent through a vortex to the magic planet of Eternia, where he was healed by Eldor.
 Out of gratitude, he fought with King Grayskull, eventually bequeathing his magic sword to King Grayskull upon his heroic death.

 He-Ro was voiced by Phil LaMarr in Masters of the Universe: Revelation.

+In 1996, a prequel TV series was proposed that would star He-Ro.

+Prince Dare

-In 1996, a prequel TV series was proposed featuring the character alongside a proposed "Son of He-Man" TV series that featured a different He-Ro.
+In 1996, a "Son of He-Man" TV series featured a different He-Ro, who is the identity of Prince Dare and the son of King Adam and Teela.

+The Masters of the Universe Classics toyline detailed He-Ro's history of being Adam and Teela's son and how he used his father's Sword of Power to slay the Unnamed One.

 Eldor

 Eldor was a great wizard and sage who was He-Ro's mentor in Preternia and the guardian of The Book of Living Spells.
 The original action figure was created but not produced.
 Only prototype pictures exist.

 In 2014, Mattel finally released a Masters of the Universe Classics figure of Eldor.
 His bio stated that he found "Gray" in a crater affected by a techno virus where Eldor healed him with a mystic pool.
 To repay Eldor, "Gray" became his student and they fought against the Snake Men.
+Eldor would later cast a spell that would summon the Three Towers from Subternia when a time of great kings occurs.